mehakfromdelhi/mehakthecat/CONTRIBUTING.md

 - `login.html` / `login.js` - Authentication with role-based access (coordinate changes)
 - `index.html` - Entry point (coordinate changes)
 - `project-data-manager.js` - Centralized project data (used by all dashboards)
-- `comments-manager.js` - Bidirectional comment system (used by agent and client dashboards)
+- `comments-manager.js` - Bidirectional comment system (used by agent and client dashboards; also used as fallback when Firebase is not available)
-- `photo-storage-manager.js` - Photo version and status management (used by agent and client dashboards)
+- `photo-storage-manager.js` - Photo version and status management (used by agent and client dashboards; also used as fallback when Firebase is not available)
+- `firebase-config.js` / `firebase-photo-service.js` / `firebase-comment-service.js` - Firebase-based implementations for photos and comments
+- `firebase-integration-layer.js` - `StorageAdapter` that routes photo/comment operations to Firebase or localStorage
 - `Vugru CSS.css` - Main stylesheet (shared styles)
 - `README.md` - Documentation
 - `.github/workflows/` - CI/CD configuration